Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Proposed Method

 Considering the feature space defined by the refined distance matrix $\overline{\rm D}$ from Step 1, we perform DBSCAN with five $\varepsilon$ values: $0.5$, $0.55$, $0.6$, $0.65$, and $0.7$.
 As the neighborhood increases, more samples are assigned to a cluster.
 This does not mean that all samples are true positives and we need a way to detect false positives.
 If a sample has been detected as an outlier with $\varepsilon = 0.5$, it is kept as an outlier on further runs.
 We then can better filter out false positive samples while grouping closer dense true positive regions in the same cluster.

-Our ensemble-based clustering is illustrated and compared with the normal DBSCAN in Figure~\ref{fig:clustering_comparison}, where different colors represent different clusters (black represents outliers) and the circles highlight important regions to be analyzed.
-In the ground-truth, the pink and red circles present noisy data with two identities mixed, which would be hard to split with a single $\varepsilon$ value.
-With $\varepsilon=0.5$, DBSCAN yields the highest true positive rate, but it is not able to group sparser identities such as the one within the green circle, which is subdivided into two clusters (blue and yellow).
-The same happens within the blue circle: most samples are from the same identity but DBSCAN subdivides it into five clusters.
+Our ensemble-based clustering is illustrated and compared with the normal DBSCAN in Figure~\ref{fig:clustering_comparison}, where different colors represent different clusters (black represents outliers), and the circles highlight important regions to be analyzed.
+In the ground truth, the pink and red circles present noisy data with two identities mixed, which would be hard to split with a single $\varepsilon$ value.
+With $\varepsilon=0.5$, DBSCAN yields the highest true positive rate, but it cannot group sparser identities such as the one within the green circle, which is subdivided into two clusters (blue and yellow).
+The same happens within the blue circle: most samples are from the same identity, but DBSCAN subdivides it into five clusters.
 In turn, our method is able to group results from lower $\varepsilon$ values and create more robust clusters, as shown in Figure~\ref{fig:clustering_comparison}, $\varepsilon=0.7$.

 One optimization is the reduction of DBSCAN runs.
-One must keep in mind that if a point is detected as an outlier for $\varepsilon = 0.5$, it is kept as an outlier in subsequent runs with larger values.
+One must remember that if a point is detected as an outlier for $\varepsilon = 0.5$, it is kept as an outlier in subsequent runs with larger values.
 The same happens if a sample is an inlier for $\varepsilon = 0.5$; it will be an inlier in further runs as the neighborhood always increases.
 However, inlier samples assigned to different clusters can be put together in the same cluster due to the increasing neighborhood.
 For this reason, we say that the results for the $j$-th run contain the results for the $i$-th run, with $i \leq j$, as samples that are inliers or outliers keep their status in subsequent runs.
 It becomes clear that it is enough to run DBSCAN with $\varepsilon = 0.5$ and $\varepsilon = 0.7$ only, as the last run implicitly combines all intermediate results.

+The main reason for choosing DBSCAN as the clustering algorithm is that it has the same or better resource consumption compared to other methods that have been used in cluster-based Unsupervised Person Re-Identification.
+Some previous works have employed Agglomerative Clustering, such as BUC~\cite{lin2019bottom}, MV-ReID~\cite{yin2021multi}, and HCT~\cite{zeng2020hierarchical}.
+Other works considered K-Means, such as PUL~\cite{fan2018unsupervised}, MMT~\cite{ge2020mutual} MEB-Net~\cite{zhai2020multiple}.
+We justify our choice in terms of three aspects: memory consumption, time complexity, and performance.

+\textit{Memory consumption}: Since our method relies on the Re-Ranking technique to refine the distance between samples based on neighborhood similarity, it is necessary to store a $N \times N$ distance matrix, where $N$ is the number of data samples.
+This has memory complexity of $\mathcal{O}(N^2)$.
+All clustering methods require the full distance matrix, so all of them are upper-bounded by the same complexity.